mjordan/test_rest_server/README.md

 ## Usage

-To use this test server, you create an instance of `TestRestServer`, which takes four paramameters:
+To use this test server, you create an instance of `TestRestServer`, which takes four parameters:

 * URI (string): A path relative to the root of the server.
 The URI is ignored by the default server template, but it is useful to provide one as a form of in-code documentation for your test.
 If you need a server that has to respond differently to different URIs, you can use a custom template that inspects the value of `$_SERVER['REQUEST_URI']` and responds accordingly.
 * Response code (int): 200, 201, 401, etc.